-Hailey Baldwin Has Been A ‘Total Life Saver’ Amid Husband Justin Bieber’s Recent Struggles Per ‘HL’
+Hailey Baldwin Has Been A ‘Total Life Saver’ Amid Husband Justin Bieber’s Recent Struggles, Per ‘HL’

 And Baldwin is also making her own mental health a priority in her life.
 As The Inquisitr recently shared, the model stepped out to attend the RoxyxSister collection launch this past Tuesday and stopped for a quick interview with People, opening up about her life and how she prioritizes self-care.

 When it comes to self-care, Baldwin says that there are a lot of different aspects to understand — like working out, eating right, and drinking lots of water.
-But when it comes to the top priority in her own self-care routine, Baldwin says that mental health is No. 1 on the list, especially because it gets overlooked rather frequently.
-She also noted that spending time at the beach helps her get her mentality right.
+But when it comes to the top priority in her own self-care routine, Baldwin says that mental health is number one on the list, especially because it gets overlooked rather frequently.
+She also noted that spending time at the beach helps her get her mind right.

-Hopefully a little Vitamin C can continue to do the pair well.
+Hopefully, a little vitamin C can continue to do the pair well.